 You need to pay after finishing the form.
 I believe it’s nonrefundable even if you get rejected, so be careful. (still, need to check on this)

-- They actually suggest not to buy flight ticket and accommodation beforehand
+- They actually suggest not to buy flight tickets and accommodation beforehand

 I guess this is because the rejection rate is quite high.
 Was actually nicer than Schengen in this regard.
-If you have a fixed plan already, bring all the bookings.
+If you have a fixed plan already, bring all the bookings and the letters.